 A few things to note:

-The include line pulls in Certbot's recommended TLS protocols, ciphers, OCSP stapling, and HSTS — all set to Mozilla's intermediate compatibility level by default. ssl_dhparam loads a 4096-bit Diffie-Hellman parameters file that Certbot generates on first install.
+The include line pulls in Certbot's recommended TLS protocols, ciphers, and HSTS — all set to Mozilla's intermediate compatibility level by default. ssl_dhparam loads a 4096-bit Diffie-Hellman parameters file that Certbot generates on first install.
 Both are created automatically when you run certbot --nginx or certbot certonly, and they're safe to share across all your server blocks.

 location ^~ /bl-content/databases/ { deny all; }